ApolloTang/wf-cors-in-action/ch05/listing-5.4-(b)-https-is-enabled/README.md

 Server will check for cookie with key "username" with value "owner" as a permission to delete.

-Buth Third party cookie is block, need to set sameSite:none
+But 3rd party cookie is block, need to set sameSite:none

 Note: for https to work you need to install certificate on your computer.